eclipse-vertx/vert.x/manual.md

 Another example would be a worker verticle which needs to do an intensive calculation like calculating Fibonacci numbers.
 In such a case the calculation could be done a little at a time on different circuits around the event loop, but this is awkward, and just a little bit silly ;)

-For cases like these, vert.x allows you to mark a particular verticle instance as a *worker verticle*.
+For cases like these, vert.x allows you to mark a particular verticle inststance as a *worker verticle*.
 A worker verticle differs from a normal verticle in that it is not assigned a vert.x event loop thread, instead it executes on a thread from an internal thread pool called the *background pool*.

 Worker verticles are never executed concurrently by more than one thread.
 Worker verticles are also not allowed to use TCP or HTTP clients or servers.
 Worker verticles normally communicate with other verticles using the vert.x event bus, e.g. receiving work to process.